polettix/Data-Tubes/index.md

 OK, we're almost fine but you fall in love with the HTTP specification, and what we have here does not do automatic handling of case, removal of leading/trailing whitespaces and continuation lines.
-In simple terms, it is not capable of properly handling the following input:
+In simple terms, it is not capable of properly handling the following input (newline characters are rendered as little arrows for showing you trailing spaces):

 ```
 Name:    Flavio  ↵